SteveJustin1963/tec-SCOPE/README.md

 ## Let your Tec-1D control your 8-inch F5 Dobson telescope

-This style of mirror based telescope is pushed by hand.
-We can leap to a new level of control using motors and encoders coupled to free planetarium software like Stellarium via a simple serial link.
+- get urself a cheap or make a mirror based telescope, start with a pushed by hand truss frame type.
+- next get ur old tc-1 out blow the dust off, have 4k ram and my expansion board
+- mod the mount with 2 motors and 2 encoders
+- get Stellarium put on a laptop with a serial port u can use usb to serial, ull meed 2 serial ports
+- play

 ![image](https://github.com/user-attachments/assets/94e1a293-ea97-4a59-8d1b-e965b11411c8)
 ![image](https://github.com/user-attachments/assets/127c3469-9b72-4adf-8157-af4c271298e7)